Battle at Bristol: History

 The first time football was ever played at Bristol Motor Speedway was an NFL exhibition game, held on September 2, 1961, between the Philadelphia Eagles and the Washington Redskins.
 The seating capacity for the speedway in 1961 was 18,000 people.
 Attendance for the game totaled 8,500 people.

 The idea of a marquee college football game at Bristol Motor Speedway (BMS) was originally proposed in 1997.
 After years of planning and scheduling, a contract was eventually finalized in 2013 for a 2016 game.
 The event was originally named the Battle at Bristol, between Tennessee and Virginia Tech.
-From the beginning, a primary goal and reason for holding the game at Bristol Motor Speedway was to break the all-time college football attendance record (previously 115,109; set on September 6, 2013 in Ann Arbor, Michigan for a game between Michigan and Notre Dame).
+From the beginning, a primary goal and reason for holding the game at Bristol Motor Speedway was to break the all-time college football attendance record (previously 115,109; set on September 6, 2013, in Ann Arbor, Michigan for a game between Michigan and Notre Dame).

 A primary reason for Virginia Tech and Tennessee being selected for the game is that the speedway is approximately equidistant between the two schools.
-Also, the twin cities of Bristol are separated by the Virginia/Tennessee state line along the center of their main street, State Street.
+Also, the city of Bristol is separated by the Virginia/Tennessee state line along the center of their main street, State Street.
 The game was the ninth meeting between the teams and their first regular season game since 1937.
 The most recent meetings have been in bowl games: the 1994 Gator Bowl (Tennessee won 45–23) and the 2009 Chick-fil-A Bowl (Virginia Tech won 37–14).

 Before kickoff, head coaches Butch Jones of Tennessee and Justin Fuente of Virginia Tech, along with Battle at Bristol officials, were presented with a plaque from Guinness World Records, stating that the Battle at Bristol had the largest audience to ever attend an American football game.

 (Note: Guinness World Records lists the attendance for the game at 130,045 people, as opposed to 156,990 people as calculated by Bristol Motor Speedway.
 The reason for the disparity, as explained on the Guinness official website is: "Guinness World Records only counts bar-coded, ticketed attendance for all attendance based records globally.
 As such, the record number achieved was calculated by counting only those tickets scanned upon entry into the motorway.
 The number does not include un-scanned tickets or any VIP or sponsor credentials, media credentials, players, coaches, team support staffs, game officials or event personnel."
 The attendees omitted by this method are typically counted towards the official attendance number for college football game statistics.)